gjones94/Computer-Graphics/README.md

+<h1>3D Computer Graphics</h1>
-This was a tutorial I recently followed to create 3d animations from scratch.
+This was a tutorial I recently followed (https://pikuma.com/courses) to create 3d animations from scratch.
 It went pretty deep into the math of projection and shading using interpolation and barycentric coordinates.

 It was programmed in C using the SDL API.
 Apart from following the tutorial I did a little refactoring of some of the functions to help it make more sense to me.